Arborg, Manitoba

-Arborg is a town located along the Icelandic River in Manitoba.
-The community is located 103 kilometres north of Winnipeg, at the junction of Manitoba Highways 7 and 68, in the Interlake Region of Manitoba, Canada.
+Arborg is a town located along the Icelandic River in Manitoba, Canada.
+The community is located 103 kilometres north of Winnipeg, at the junction of Manitoba Highways 7 and 68, in the Interlake Region of Manitoba.
 The town is surrounded by the Municipality of Bifrost - Riverton and has a population of 1,279 as of the 2021 Canadian census.

 Etymology

 The name of the town comes from the Icelandic word meaning 'river town'.